Ninetalesgh/dndcampaign/vault/database/spells.md

 You levitate a Gargantuan (radius 4 *(6m)*) clump of rock and soil within 60 *(90m)*, wrenching it from the earth and up to 12 *(18m)* into the air.
 At the beginning of each of your turns, you can move the clump up to 12 *(18m)*.
 Each creature standing on the clump when it moves, or whose space the clump enters, gains the [Prone](conditions.md#prone) condition.
 When the spell ends, the clump falls; each creature on it and each creature in a radius 4 *(6m)* sphere Column beneath it must make a DEX Saving Throw.
 On a Failure, a creature takes 8d8 Bludgeoning damage is buried alive, gaining the [Restrained](conditions.md#restrained) condition if it does not have a Burrow speed.
 The escape DC is equal to your spell save DC.
 On a Success, a creature takes half damage.
-At Higher Levels.
-The radius of the clump you can levitate, and of the Column beneath it when it falls, increases by 1 *(1.5m)* for every slot level above 7.
+**Using a Higher-Level Spell Slot.** The radius of the clump you can levitate, and of the Column beneath it when it falls, increases by 1 *(1.5m)* for every slot level above 7.
 - **Classes**: Druid, Sorcerer, Wizard
 *(Source: CS)*